MatthewNeie/Personal_Website/README.md

 The contact form sends a message to my email with the information provided.

+## **Run My Application**

-If you want to run my application from GitHub, follow these steps:
+If you would like to run my application from GitHub, follow these steps:

   1. clone repository
   2. Run *npm install*
   3. Run *npm run dev*

-Otherwise, here is a link to my deployed website:
+Here is a link to my deployed website:

 matthew-neie.netlify.app